Dr. Kool‘s

 Where Good Neighbors and Good Servicemen Meet

 The plan is to replace all air conditioning equipment twice—first to deal with the ozone depletion problem, and then to deal with the global warming situation.
-Both of these so called problems are theoretical—neither has been proven.
+Both of these so called "problems" are theoretical—neither has been proven.

 This article is about the first refrigerant replacement.
 The second refrigerant has yet to be formulated.